 Research Interests & Experimental Program

-The current focus of my research is on electronic phenomena in strongly correlated electron systems.
+The current focus of my research is strongly correlated electron systems, with special attention on systems that show emergent behavior, such as the cuprate, and more recently the iron-based, superconductors.
+I am also interested in the Dirac and Weyl semimetals; recent work has also included the colossal thermopower material FeSb2.
 We have extended our infrared techniques well into the terahertz region (1 THz = 33.3 cm-1), allowing the low-energy collective modes of these systems to be studied.
-Of particular interest are

 • Charge- and spin-stripe order in transition metal oxides